akobrinsky/akobrinsky.github.io/about.md

 bgimage: aryeh-plaid-man.jpg
 active: about
 ---
-Born in Winnipeg, Manitoba
-Raised in Fargo, ND

-Since 2005, he has quickly established himself as a creative and versatile bassist on the New York jazz scene.
-Aryeh stands at the vanguard of a new generation of instrumental performers for whom the notion of genre is becoming increasingly ambiguous.
+Since moving to New York City in 2005 via Montreal and Fargo, North Dakota, Aryeh Kobrinsky has quickly established himself as a creative and versatile bassist on the New York jazz scene.
+Aryeh stands at the vanguard of a generation of instrumental performers for whom the notion of genre is becoming increasingly ambiguous.
+He holds a BMus from McGill University and a MMus from New England Conservatory where he studied with Danilo Perez, George Garzone, Jerry Bergonzi and double bass luminary, Don Palma.

-Having toured Europe, North Africa, Canada and the United States Aryeh has performed with a wide variety of artists including Tyshawn Sorey, Hal Crook, Andrew D'Angelo, Matt Wilson, Bob Moses and Dominique Eade.
+Having toured Europe, North Africa, Canada and the United States Aryeh has performed with a wide variety of artists including Tyshawn Sorey, Hal Crook, Andrew D’Angelo, Matt Wilson, Bob Moses and Dominique Eade.
+Currently he can often be heard with with John McNeil's Hush Point, The New Old Timers, Bob Moses, Perfect Friend and last but not least, his own quintet Brinsk.

-Aryeh is a co-founder of Nowt Records, a not-for-profit cooperative independent label based in Brooklyn.
-Nowt released his debut album “A Hamster Speaks” in June, 2008.
-Aryeh can be seen performing regularly with projects/collaborations such as Hush Point; Dan Nettles Kenosha Kid; Pete Robbins Centric; Sara Serpa Quintet; Tony Falco's Internal Combustion Engine; and of course with his own quintet, BRINSK.
+In 2015, Aryeh switched to tuning his bass in fifths, an octave below cello: C - G - D - A. The conversion to the new tuning was a major undertaking as he essentially had to unlearn and relearn the entire instrument.
+His solo project "Solo Shmolo" has been a gradual documentation of the process.
+Aryeh is currently finishing up his solo bass record which will be released in September 2018.